Mass surveillance in China: Sex and pornography on the Internet

 As of 2018, there have been sections in China's criminal law which explicitly forbid the production, dissemination, or sale of obscene material, for which people can be imprisoned.
 In the 1980s, there was a campaign against "spiritual pollution", referring to sex-related content.
-In 2018, a Chinese erotic writer who wrote and sold a gay porn novel named Occupy online was sentenced to a ten-and-a-half year prison sentence.
+In 2018, a Chinese erotic writer who wrote and sold a gay porn novel named Occupy online was sentenced to a ten-and-a-half-year prison sentence.
 As of 2019, conservative attitudes toward sex talk have remained standard amongst the general public.

 Surveillance cameras

 By 2018, the Chinese government had installed close to 200 million surveillance cameras across the country, which amounts to approximately one camera per seven citizens.
 At the same time, approximately 40 million surveillance cameras were active in the United States in 2014, which amounts to approximately one camera per eight citizens; however, these are largely installed by homeowners and stores rather than the government.
 According to official statistics in 2012, more than 660 of the mainland's 676 cities use surveillance systems.
 In Guangdong province, 1.1 million cameras were installed in 2012, with plans to increase the number to two million by 2015 at a predicted cost of 12.3 billion yuan.
 By 2020, the Chinese government expects to integrate private and public cameras, leveraging the country's technological expertise in facial recognition technology to build a nationwide surveillance network.

 The facial recognition technology has technological and systematic limitations.
 For example, a supervisor at an AI firm that provides research support for this technology has stated that the system of activity profile can only look for a maximum of a thousand people in one search.
 Additionally, the system cannot work continuously for long periods of time, requiring reactivation in cases of extreme need.

 The National Information Security Standardization Technical Committee (全国信标委生物特征识别分技术委), which is subordinate to the China Communications Standards Association, started a project in November 2019 to create mandatory standards for facial recognition in China.
 The project is led by SenseTime and has been assigned to a working group comprising 27 Chinese companies.
-Also Chinese companies are working to shape United Nations' standards for facial recognition, video surveillance of cities and vehicles, with ZTE, Dahua Technology, China Telecom and others proposing standards to the International Telecommunication Union (ITU).
+Also Chinese companies are working to shape the United Nations' standards for facial recognition, and video surveillance of cities and vehicles, with ZTE, Dahua Technology, China Telecom and others proposing standards to the International Telecommunication Union (ITU).

+In 2025, China's national law enforcement agency issued rules establishing oversight standards for public video surveillance systems.
+Under the rules, system operators are required to register surveillance systems with the local law enforcement agency.